NeoResearch/csbiginteger-py/README.md

 ### build dependencies (C# dotnet)

+If you want to use ported native version, you need to install few extra dotnet dependencies.

-python3.7 -m pip install pip
+`python3.7 -m pip install pip`

-pip install msl-loadlib (or `pip install msl-loadlib --user`)
+`pip install msl-loadlib --user`

-pip install pycparser --user
+`pip install pycparser --user`

-pip install pythonnet --user
+`pip install pythonnet --user`

+These may require `mono` to be installed.

 #### Mono deps (linux)